hablapps/doric/docs/docs/docs/quickstart.md

 ```

 As you may see, changes in column expressions are minimal: just annotate column references with the intended type,
 i.e. `col[Int]("name")`, instead of `col("name")`.
-If you are not used to generic parameters, aliases `colInt`, `colString`, etc., are also available as column selectors.
-In this way, we can write `colInt("name")` instead of `col[Int]("name")`.
-We can't avoid generic parameters when
-selecting arrays, though: `colArray[Int]("name")` stands for `col[Array[Int]]("name")`.

-In either case, with this extra bit of type information, we are not only
+With this extra bit of type information, we are not only
 referring to a column named `name`: we are signalling that the expected Spark data type of that column is `Integer`.
-In order to refer to columns of other data types, doric strictly follows the
-[mapping](https://spark.apache.org/docs/latest/sql-ref-datatypes.html) defined by Spark SQL itself.

 ---
 ℹ️ **NOTE** ℹ️

-> Of course, this only works if you, the programmer, know the intended type
+> Of course, this only works if we know the intended type
 of the column at compile-time.
 In a pure dynamic setting, doric is useless.
 Note, however, that you don't need to know
-in advance the whole row type as with Datasets.
+in advance the whole row type, as with Datasets.
 Thus, doric sits between a wholehearted static setting and a
 purely dynamic one.
 It offers type-safety for column expressions at a minimum cost, without compromising performance,
 i.e. sticking to DataFrames.

 ---

 Finally, once we have constructed a doric column expression, we can use it within the context of a `withColumn` expression,
 or, in general, wherever we may use plain Spark columns: joins, filters, etc.:

 ```scala mdoc